ArweaveTeam/docs.arweave.org-info/mining/syncing-packing.md

 In general you shouldn't need to change `packing_rate` - the default value is usually more than high enough.
 That said you can increase it with minimal risk of negative consequences.
-Consult our [benchmarking guide](hardware.md#benchmarking-your-miner) to determine your CPU's maximum packing rate and set `packing_rate` to something higher (e.g. 2x the maximum packing rate)
+Consult our [benchmarking guide](hardware.md#benchmarking-your-miner) to determine your CPU's maximum packing rate and set `packing_rate` to something slightly higher.

 ### storage_module